Alcohol Overdose: Causes, Risk, Signs and How to Prevent It

 The body only processes a certain amount of alcohol per hour, typically about one standard drink.
 The liver uses an enzyme called alcohol dehydrogenase to convert alcohol into acetaldehyde, a toxic chemical and known carcinogen.
 Another enzyme quickly converts acetaldehyde into acetate, which is eventually turned into water and carbon dioxide for the body to eliminate.

-However, the liver can only process a limited amount of alcohol at a time.
-Consuming more alcohol than the liver can handle raises the individual’s Blood Alcohol Concentration, BAC, leading to a buildup of acetaldehyde.
+However, the liver only processes a limited amount of alcohol at a time.
+Consuming more alcohol than the liver handle raises the individual’s Blood Alcohol Concentration, BAC, leading to a buildup of acetaldehyde.

 What Increases the Risk of Alcohol Poisoning?